 When federation consumers are created this value can be used to ensure that those federation consumers have a lower priority value than other local consumers on the same queue.
-The default value for this configuration option if not set is -1.
+The default is -1.

 include-federated

 Controls if consumers on a queue which come from federation instances should be counted when observing a queue for demand, by default this value is false and federation consumers are not counted.